WeTransfer/WeScan/README.md

 ## Usage

+### Swift

-1. Make sure that your ViewController confirms to the `ImageScannerControllerDelegate` protocol
+1. Make sure that your view controller conforms to the `ImageScannerControllerDelegate` protocol:

 ```swift
 class YourViewController: UIViewController, ImageScannerControllerDelegate {